Beyond $\Lambda$CDM with a Logistic RG-like Flow of the Low Redshift Cosmic Evolution: Results

 \section{Results}

 We present the observational constraints on the Logistic model in Fig.~\ref{fig1} and Table~\ref{tab1}.
-The analysis is performed for three combinations of datasets: DESI-DR2 + CMB, DESI-DR2 + DES + $r_d^{\rm plc}$, and DESI-DR2 + DES + CMB.
+We carry out the analysis for three combinations of datasets: DESI-DR2+CMB, DESI-DR2+DES+$r_d^{\rm plc}$, and DESI-DR2+DES+CMB.
 The observational data favor this logistic evolution in all cases, yielding tight constraints on the model parameters.
-In particular, for the full DESI-DR2 + DES + CMB dataset we obtain $A = 1.205 \pm 0.040$ and $\beta = 1.289 \pm 0.047$ at $68\%$ confidence level.
-Importantly, the logistic model provides a better fit to the data compared to both $\Lambda$CDM and CPL, as indicated by the corresponding $\chi^2$ values.
-This improvement is significant for DESI-DR2 + DES+ CMB data combination.
-Although the CPL model also improves the fit compared to $\Lambda$CDM, logistic scenario shows improved fitting in terms of $\chi^2$.
-Note that both logistic and CPL models have equal number of parameters for DESI-DR2 + DES + CMB data combination.
+In particular, for the full DESI-DR2+DES+CMB combination we obtain $A = 1.205 \pm 0.040$ and $B = 1.289 \pm 0.047$ at $68\%$ confidence level (C.L.).
+Importantly, the Logistic model provides a better fit to the data compared to both $\Lambda$CDM and CPL, as indicated by the corresponding $\chi^2$ values.
+This improvement is most notable for the DESI-DR2+DES+CMB combination.
+Although the CPL model also improves the fit compared to $\Lambda$CDM, the Logistic scenario yields further improvement in terms of $\chi^2$.
+Given that both Logistic and CPL models have equal number of parameters for this combination, this improvement indicates a clear statistical advantage for the Logistic parametrization.

-To further quantify the statistical preference among the competing models with the DESI-DR2 + DES + CMB combination, we compute several model-selection diagnostics summarized in Table~\ref{tab:model_comparison}.
-The logistic model yields a significantly lower Akaike Information Criterion (AIC) \cite{Akaike1974, Liddle:2007fy} with $\Delta{\rm AIC}=-14.9$ relative to $\Lambda$CDM.
-The Bayesian Information Criterion (BIC) \cite{Schwarz1978, Liddle:2007fy} also shows a preference for the logistic model with $\Delta{\rm BIC}=-4.0$, while the CPL model remains statistically comparable to $\Lambda$CDM under this metric.
+To further quantify the statistical preference among the competing models with the DESI-DR2+DES+CMB combination, we compute several model-selection diagnostics summarized in Table~\ref{tab:model_comparison}.
+The Logistic model yields a significantly lower Akaike Information Criterion (AIC)~\cite{Akaike1974, Liddle:2007fy} with $\Delta{\rm AIC}=-14.9$ relative to $\Lambda$CDM.
+The Bayesian Information Criterion (BIC)~\cite{Schwarz1978, Liddle:2007fy} also shows a preference for the Logistic model with $\Delta{\rm BIC}=-4.0$, while the CPL model remains statistically comparable to $\Lambda$CDM under this metric.

-We also analyze the model preference using the Bayesian evidence evaluation.
-The resulting evidence difference, $\Delta \ln Z = +1.8$ for the Logistic model relative to $\Lambda$CDM, indicates a positive preference, whereas the CPL model yields $\Delta \ln Z = +1.4$, corresponding to a weaker but still comparable preference \cite{Trotta:2008qt}.
-Overall, these results consistently indicate that the Logistic parametrization provides an improved description of the observational data compared to the standard $\Lambda$CDM model, while remaining competitive with the CPL parametrization.
+We also analyze the model preference using the Bayesian evidence.
+The resulting evidence difference, $\Delta \ln Z = +1.8$ for the Logistic model relative to $\Lambda$CDM, indicates a positive preference, whereas the CPL model yields $\Delta \ln Z = +1.4$, corresponding to a weaker but still comparable preference~\cite{Trotta:2008qt}.
+Overall, these results consistently indicate that the Logistic parametrization provides an improved description of the observational data compared to the standard $\Lambda$CDM model, while showing a consistent statistical advantage over the CPL parametrization.